masc-ucsc/docs/docs/pyrope/07b-structtype.md

 An issue with in-place operator is when more than one tuple has the `init` method.
-If the tuples are concatenated with `...` and error is triggered, if the tuples are concatenated with `++` it does not check if methods overlap.
+Concatenating those tuples with either `...` or `++` triggers an overlap error.
 Neither is the expected solution for a mixin.

 The solution is to remove fields from the in-place concatenation and to